From paradise beaches to world-class golf, here’s why Scotland should be on your bucket list

 If you’re yet to experience the wonders that Scotland has to offer, then add it to your bucket list right this second.

-The sheer variation in landscapes and scenery is really spectacular and on our doorstep, making it the perfect place for a road trip.
-Scotland is home to the highest mountain and the deepest body of freshwater in the U.K. and has a seemingly endless number of islands and beaches all just waiting to be explored.
+The sheer variation in landscapes and scenery is really spectacular and on our doorstep, making it the perfect place for a road trip — like the North Coast 500, which I’m dying to do.
+Scotland is a real outdoor adventure playground.
+It’s home to Ben Nevis, the highest mountain, and Loch Morar, the deepest body of freshwater in the U.K. and has a seemingly endless number of islands and beaches all just waiting to be explored.

 Islands and beaches

 Island life is a huge part of Scottish culture — from Shetland way up in the north to the Isle of Aran in the southwest and the 900 or so islands in between.
-There’s a lot of island hopping to be done and beautiful beaches to be discovered.
+There’s endless island hopping fun to be had and beautiful beaches to be discovered.

 One such beach is Luskentyre on the Isle of Harris in the Outer Hebrides.
-Thanks to its calm and tranquil waters, you’d be forgiven for thinking it was a beach on a deserted Caribbean island rather than the harsh Scottish Atlantic coastline.
+Thanks to its calm and tranquil waters, you’d be forgiven for thinking you were on a deserted Caribbean island rather than the harsh Scottish Atlantic coastline.
 Again, the best way of getting there would be by air with a flight to Stornaway (SYY) from Edinburgh (EDI), Glasgow (GLA) or Inverness (INV) before winding your way 46 miles south to the beach itself.
+Due to the pandemic, the only flights between Stornaway and the Mainland are currently from Inverness.

 If you love being by the water, then look no further than Scotland.
 Not only because of its 7,330 miles of coastline but because of its 30,000 lochs.
 A loch is the Scottish word for a lake or a sea inlet.